 Konstantin Korovin – Mozart of painting

-Konstantin was born on November 23 (December 5), 1861 in Moscow into a wealthy merchant family of Old Believers.
+The future artist was born on November 23 (December 5), 1861 in Moscow into a wealthy merchant family of Old Believers.
 He is a brother of artist Sergey Korovin.
 At the age of fourteen Konstantin entered the Moscow School of Painting, Sculpture and Architecture.
-Later Korovin went to St. Petersburg and entered the Academy of Arts, but three months later he left it as he was disappointed by the outdated teaching methods, and returned to Moscow.
+Later Konstantin went to St. Petersburg and entered the Academy of Arts, but three months later he left it as he was disappointed by the outdated teaching methods, and returned to Moscow.

-In 1894 Korovin together with his friend, the artist Serov, made the trip to the North.
-The result was a landscape Harbour in Norway, Northern Lights, Murmansk coast.
+In 1894 Korovin together with his friend, the artist Valentin Serov, made the trip to the North.
+The result was landscapes Harbour in Norway, Northern Lights, Murmansk Coast.

 Fame came to the young artist with his Portrait of a Chorister (1883).